dancrumb/mpjsfbp/Network.md

 ## Network Connections.

-Imagine a very simple network with process P with inports I,J and outport O, process R with outport O and process S with inport I.
+Imagine a very simple network with componentProvider P with inports I,J and outport O, componentProvider R with outport O and componentProvider S with inport I.

 We won't worry about the components at the moment.